Cody Grimm: Virginia Tech

 In 2014, Grimm began his coaching career at his alma mater, Virginia Tech, as a defensive quality control coach.

 Tampa Bay Buccaneers

 In 2019, Grimm was hired by the Tampa Bay Buccaneers as a defensive and special teams assistant under head coach Bruce Arians.
 Grimm earned his first Super Bowl title when the Buccaneers won Super Bowl LV.

 Jacksonville Jaguars

 On February 17, 2022, Grimm was hired by the Jacksonville Jaguars as their safeties coach under head coach Doug Pederson.
+He was fired following the 2023 season.